Science and the Catholic Church: Sponsorship of scientific research

 In ancient times, the Church supported medical research as an aid to Christian charity.
 The Church supported the development of modern science and scientific research by founding some of Europe's first universities in the Middle Ages.
 Historian Lawrence M. Principe writes that "it is clear from the historical record that the Catholic church has been probably the largest single and longest-term patron of science in history, that many contributors to the Scientific Revolution were themselves Catholic, and that several Catholic institutions and perspectives were key influences upon the rise of modern science."
 The field of astronomy is a prime example of the Church's commitment to science.
 J.L.
-Heilbronn in his book The Sun in the Church: Cathedrals as Solar Observatories writes that "the Roman Catholic Church gave more financial aid and support to the study of astronomy for over six centuries, from the recovery of ancient learning during the late Middle Ages into the Enlightenment, than any other, and, probably, all other, institutions."
+Heilbron in his book The Sun in the Church: Cathedrals as Solar Observatories writes that "the Roman Catholic Church gave more financial aid and support to the study of astronomy for over six centuries, from the recovery of ancient learning during the late Middle Ages into the Enlightenment, than any other, and, probably, all other, institutions."

 Scientific support continues through the present day.
 The Pontifical Academy of Sciences was founded in 1936 by Pope Pius XI to promote the progress of the mathematical, physical, and natural sciences and the study of related epistemological problems.
 The academy holds a membership roster of the most respected names of contemporary science, many of them Nobel laureates.
 Also worth noting is the Vatican Observatory, an astronomical research and educational institution supported by the Holy See.

 In his 1996 encyclical Fides et Ratio, Pope John Paul II wrote that "faith and reason are like two wings on which the human spirit rises to the contemplation of truth."
 Pope Benedict XVI re-emphasized the importance of reason in his famous 2006 address at Regensburg.
 But the emphasis on reason is not a recent development in the Church's history.
 In the first few centuries of the Church, the Church Fathers appropriated the best of Greek philosophy in defense of the faith.
 This appropriation culminated in the 13th-century writings of Thomas Aquinas, whose synthesis of faith and reason has influenced Catholic thought for eight centuries.
 Because of this synthesis, many historians of science trace the foundations of modern science to the 13th century.
 These writers include Edward Grant, James Hannam, and Pierre Duhem.